-SWITCHING TO DIGITAL IS NOT ALWAYS WELCOMED BY CONSUMERS AND MANY WISH TO RETAIN THE FLEXIBILITY AND SECURITY OF PAPER-BASED, POSTAL AND ELECTRONIC COMMUNICATIONS.
+SWITCHING TO DIGITAL IS NOT ALWAYS WELCOMED BY CONSUMERS AND MANY WISH TO RETAIN THE FLEXIBILITY AND SECURITY OF PAPER-BASED COMMUNICATIONS.

-90% of U.S. consumers believe they should have the right to choose how they receive communications from financial organizations and service providers.
+86% of U.S. consumers believe they should have the right to choose how they receive communications from financial organizations and other service providers.

-• Almost 70% of surveyed U.S. consumers felt that it was easier to track their expenses and manage their finances when the information was printed on paper and 65% preferred to receive their bills and financial statements through a combination of both online and paper.1
+• Almost 56% of surveyed U.S. consumers felt that it was easier to track their expenses and manage their finances when the information was printed on paper.1

 • 74% of U.S. consumers are concerned that their personal information held electronically is at risk of being hacked, stolen, lost or damaged and keep hard copies of important documents filed at home.1